Azure/azure-sdk/docs/dotnet/introduction.md

 TODO: There was a discussion here and the guidance was updated within the .NET team and across Java as well.
 Update these to reflect those decisions?

+##### Conditional Requests

+TODO: Discussion of this with simplified semantics with forward linking to discussion of `MatchConditions` in Azure Core section.

 ##### Parameter Validation

 Service methods take two kinds of parameters: _service parameters_ and _client parameters_. _Service parameters_ are directly passed across the wire to the service.  _Client parameters_ are used within the client library and aren't passed directly to the service.